GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 #minitoc(indent: true)

-This section lays out a selection of acoustic and audio-processing core concepts.
-Such notions are central to the scientific development of the rest of the manuscript.
-More precisely, the physical modeling of acoustic signals will be recalled at first.
+This section introduces key concepts in acoustics and audio signal processing that underpin the scientific developments presented throughout the thesis.
-A description of the phenomenon of reverberation is provided next.
-This phenomenon is a common theme in the different robotics problems explored in this thesis.
+It begins with a review of the physical modeling of acoustic signals, followed by a discussion of reverberation, a recurring theme in the robotic scenarios explored in this work.
-Our simulator explicitly models reverberant environments.
+Since our simulator explicitly accounts for reverberant environments, understanding this phenomenon is essential.
-Finally, the spectral representations of audio signals are discussed in the last section.
+The section concludes with an overview of spectral representations, which form the basis for many of the audio features used in subsequent chapters.

 ==== Fundamentals of Sound Propagation

 Sound is a mechanical wave phenomenon.
-Sound waves propagate in various mediums, such as air, water, and solids.
+Sound waves propagate in various media, such as air, water, and solids.
 Naturally, sound is represented as a real-valued temporal signal $x(t)$.
-While physical recording devices are analogic and capture a continuous signal, this representation is often quantized and sampled to obtain a discrete signal $x[n]$.
+Physical recording devices operate in the analog domain and capture continuous signals, which are typically quantized and sampled to produce a discrete signal $x[n]$.
 Discrete representations allow the numerical processing and saving of sound signals.

 While many modern algorithms, especially #acr("DNN")-based solutions, process sound as purely statistical data, the physical reality of acoustic phenomena is a central aspect of this thesis.